daniele47/autosaver/README.md

 - [ ] `resolve_and_merge` function or smt, to allow resolving multiple Modules, and to merge results into a single module
 - [ ] `resolve_and_merge` add test
 - [x] make sure to remove all print from all tests and code! just brutally grep to find them all!
+- [ ] enforce rule (5) everywhere
+- [ ] profile resolver might actually need to be a DFS instead of BFS!

 ### long term todos